2i2c-org/infrastructure/docs/howto/operate/grafana.md

 The encrypted file can now be committed to the repository.

 This key will be used by the [`deploy-grafana-dashboards` workflow](https://github.com/2i2c-org/infrastructure/tree/HEAD/.github/workflows/deploy-grafana-dashboards.yaml) to deploy some default grafana dashboards for JupyterHub using [`jupyterhub/grafana-dashboards`](https://github.com/jupyterhub/grafana-dashboards).

-### Enable GitHub authentication

-You can enable users and/community members to authenticate a Grafana, through GitHub.

 ### Deploying the Grafana Dashboards from CI/CD